Grape-Tickler/debunked-by-chat/content/blog/boston-marathon/index.md

 ## Truth

-* The young woman in the picture is not a minor.
-You can view the caption of the article this image was pulled from to see that she was 18 at the time of the picture [2](https://www.buzzfeednews.com/article/tasneemnashrulla/xx-inspiring-messages-from-the-boston-marathon-survivors-to).
-Another article corroborates that she was 18 while she was in the hospital [3](https://www.lowellsun.com/2013/04/24/from-one-victim-to-another-happy-birthday/).
 * Ethan made a crass video mocking "edgy" people on the internet that were making inappropriate jokes.
 In the video, he visibly has flour on his nose to pretend it is a coke fueled rant, further emphasizing the satirical nature of the video.
 * Ethan took down the video in 2016 and apologized publicly multiple times for the incident.
-[4](https://www.youtube.com/watch?v=OvO4Q5Nc8wY&t=9410s)
+[2](https://www.youtube.com/watch?v=OvO4Q5Nc8wY&t=9410s)
+* The young woman in the picture is not a minor.
+You can view the caption of the article this image was pulled from to see that she was 18 at the time of the picture [3](https://www.buzzfeednews.com/article/tasneemnashrulla/xx-inspiring-messages-from-the-boston-marathon-survivors-to).
+Another article corroborates that she was 18 while she was in the hospital [4](https://www.lowellsun.com/2013/04/24/from-one-victim-to-another-happy-birthday/).

 ## Conclusion

-* Ethan made a very offensive and gross commentary video 12 years ago.
+* Ethan made a very offensive commentary video 12 years ago.
 His intent was mocking people that were seriously making these disgusting comments.
 In the video, he lampooned comments that were being made towards a specific photo of a victim that was posted on Reddit.
 He apologized for it and took the video down in 2016.
 The girl in the picture was not a minor.